Kevoulee/landscape/PITCHME.md

             else // else flip a coin
               y.vote ← middle bit of y.signature
    ```

++++

 This is the decideFame procedure.
 For each witness event (i.e., an event x where x.witness is true), decide whether it is famous (i.e., assign a boolean to x.famous).
 This decision is done by a Byzantine agreement protocol based on virtual voting.
 Each member runs it locally, on their own copy of the hashgraph, with no additional communication.
 It treats the events in the hashgraph as if they were sending votes to each other, though the calculation is purely local to a member’s computer.
-The member assigns votes to the witnesses of each round, for several rounds, until more than 2/3 of the population agrees. [[30]]
+The member assigns votes to the witnesses of each round, for several rounds, until more than 2/3 of the population agrees.

++++

 #### Criticisms

-An attempt to address some of these criticisms has been presented. [[31]],
 - The HashGraph protocol is patented and is not open source.
 - In addition, the HashGraph white paper assumes that _n_, the number of nodes in the network, is constant.
-In practice, _n_ can increase, but performance likely degrades badly as _n_ becomes large. [[32]]
+In practice, _n_ can increase, but performance likely degrades badly as _n_ becomes large.
-- HashGraph is not as "fair" as claimed in their paper, with at least one attack being proposed. [[33]]
+- HashGraph is not as "fair" as claimed in their paper, with at least one attack being proposed.